gavinaldred/challenge1/README.md

 # <Horison-Marketing-Accessibilty-Project>
 ## Description

-Horiseon Marketing Agency wanted their codebase improved so that it followed accessibilty standards, and improved their SEO.
+Horiseon Marketing Agency wanted its codebase improved so that it followed accessibility standards, and improved their SEO.

-Work was completed on optimsing Alt tags, fixing links, adding semantc HTML and organsing CSS.
+Work was completed on optimizing Alt tags, fixing links, adding semantic HTML, and structuring CSS.

 ## Installation